 Renting a stroller

-You can absolutely rent your stroller from all of the Disney Parks, but there are a few things to remember – they are hard plastic; don’t recline (my kids loved to recline when napping in their stroller as toddlers!) and you can’t take them out of the park (so you’ll have to remove your napping toddler as you leave!) – we don’t recommend Disney strollers for toddlers.
+You can absolutely rent your stroller from all of the Disney Parks, but there are a few things to remember – they are hard plastic; don’t recline (my kids loved to recline when napping in their stroller as toddlers!) and you can’t take them out of the park (so you’ll have to remove your napping toddler as you leave!).
+We don’t recommend Disney strollers for toddlers.

 Disney Resorts have recently stopped allowing the rental companies to leave equipment for you to collect, so you’ll need to arrange a time when you can meet them yourself.
 The rental companies are really accommodating and want to help you get to the best start on your magical trip to Disney with your toddlers!
+Again, make sure to consider what type of strollers you want to use!
+It can make all the difference in your trip!

 Bringing your own stroller